-Looking after your information is central to our values as an organisation.
-We want everyone who supports us, or who comes to us for support, to feel confident about how any personal information they share will be looked after or used.
+Looking after your information is central to our values as an organization.
+We want everyone who supports us, or who comes to us for support, to feel confident about how any personal information they share will be looked after and used.

 Who Are We?

 Here at Brecon and District Mind (“Brecon and District Mind”/”we”/”us”), we are committed to protecting your personal information and to reassure you that that you have control over the information we store about you and what types of information you would like to receive from us.

 For further information about our privacy practices, please contact our Data Protection Officer by:

 • Writing to Brecon and District Mind, Ty Croeso, St David’s House, 48 Free Street, Brecon, Powys.
 LD3 7BN